mjbots/moteus/docs/guides/control-modes.md

 A pure velocity mode can be obtained by setting the kp scale to 0 (or permanently so by configuring the kp constant to 0).
 In this case, using the `servo.max_position_slip` configurable parameter may be valuable as per the velocity control section below.

-## Constant Acceleration Trajectories
+## Constant Jerk or Acceleration Trajectories

-Velocity and acceleration limits can be configured either globally, or on a per-command basis which will cause moteus to internally generate continuous acceleration limited trajectories to reach the given position and velocity.
+Velocity, acceleration, and jerk limits can be configured either globally, or on a per-command basis which will cause moteus to internally generate continuous jerk/acceleration/velocity limited trajectories to reach a target position and velocity.
 Once the trajectory is complete, the command velocity is continued indefinitely.

 === "Diagnostic Protocol"

     ```
     # Move to position 1 then stop.
-Accelerate/decelerate at 2Hz/s
+Accelerate/decelerate at 2Hz/s,
-    # and use a maximum velocity of 0.5Hz.
+    # change acceleration by no more than 10Hz/s^2 and use a maximum
+    # velocity of 0.5Hz.
-    d pos 1 0 nan a2 v0.5
+    d pos 1 0 nan a2 v0.5 j10
     ```

 === "Python"